luizhlelis/auth0-IaC/README.md

 # auth0-IaC

-Just playing a bit with Auth0 🔐, Terraform 🏗️ , and `auth0-cli` 🧑‍💻
+Just playing a bit with Auth0 🔐, Terraform 🏗️ , `auth0-cli` 🧑‍💻 and Pulumi 🟪

 ## Prerequisites